maxklema/mie-opensource-landing/docs/intro.md

 This documentation is organized into several sections:

+- **Introduction to Proxmox**: Learn the fundamentals of Proxmox and how our cluster works
-- **Tutorial Basics**: Essential skills for using Proxmox
+- **Creating Containers**: Essential guides for creating basic and advanced containers
-- **Tutorial Extras**: Advanced topics like automation and integrations
-- **Reference**: Detailed technical documentation and troubleshooting
+- **Proxmox Launchpad**: GitHub Actions integration for automated deployments
+- **Monitoring & Development**: Tools for managing and developing in your containers

 ## Need Help?

-- Check our [FAQ section](/docs/tutorial-extras/faq) for common questions
+- Review the [Protocol List](/docs/creating-containers/protocol-list) for supported network protocols
-- Review the [troubleshooting guide](/docs/tutorial-extras/troubleshooting) for technical issues
+- Check the troubleshooting sections in each guide for common issues
 - Contact the MIE team for account or access-related questions

 ---